Shiaoming/DensefromRGBS/README.md

 There will be a resize in image and the lidar points can not fill upper part of the image.
 - NYUv2

-In NYUv2 there only 1449 full filled depth image in file `nyu_depth_v2_labeled.mat`, the raw depth in raw data have zeros areas.
+In NYUv2 there are only 1449 clean RGBD image in file `nyu_depth_v2_labeled.mat`, but the raw depth in raw data projected to rgb image plane have zeros areas around the border.
+After crop using official tool box, the image size should be `561x427`.
 By the way, the paper says "missing depth values are filled using *Colorization using optimization*", which not implemented here.

 ##### NN fill